 - Use 50-100 mL/cm saline under pressure (syringe with 25G needle).

-- If necessary you can trim hair, but avoid shaving.
+- If necessary you can trim hair; however, avoid shaving.

-- Delayed primary closure: if there is high risk of infection, give prophylactic antibiotics and close after approximately 4 days if no infection.
+- Delayed primary closure: if there is high risk of infection, give prophylactic antibiotics and close after approximately four days if there is no infection.

 - Steri-strips®: not for widely gaping or bleeding wounds.
 Good for skin tears or to oppose bite wounds loosely, allowing for drainage.